 EPI stands for Ends Per Inch and refers to how many individual warps you need for every inch of your weaving to achieve the desired type of weaving you want.
 It can also be called your warp sett or your warp spacing.
+I will be using EPI and warp sett interchangeably throughout the post.

 Interested in weaving initialisms?
 Don’t forget to check out the PPI post HERE!